hasura/graphql-engine/docs/graphql/manual/auth/authorization/roles-variables.rst

 request to the GraphQL API.
 This can be useful for data that you would like anyone to be able to access and can be configured and restricted just like any other role.

-See :doc:`webhook` or :doc:`jwt` for more details on passing dynamic session variables in production.
+See :doc:`../authentication/index` for more details on passing dynamic session variables in production.